Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction

 where $f(\phi)$ is the pulsar's template pulse profile.
 The pulse profile was modeled using a series of wrapped Gaussian functions, with parameters optimized by maximizing log-likelihood, as described in \cite{3PC}.
 After folding and binning those reweighted photons to obtain orbital light curves, we refer to them as ``reweighted counts".
 When the available timing solution does not allow for coherent spin-phase folding (e.g., in the case of PSR~J1227-4853, Sec.~\ref{sec:J1227}), we refer to the counts in the orbital light curves as ``weighted counts" (since they are still weighted according to the photon arrival directions and energies).

 The 3PC catalog and data products that we used include 12 years of Fermi-LAT data, from 2008 to 2020.
 For the systems with GOM significance $>2.5\sigma$, we attempted to assess the significance of the GOM using all the available data.
 The primary obstacle is the validity interval of the publicly available timing solutions.
-Many spiders have long-term orbital period variations, driven by changes in the companion's quadrupole moment \citep{pletsch15, shaifullah16, clark21}.
-This complicates expanding the ephemeris beyond their validity intervals.
+Many spiders have long-term orbital period variations \citep[see, e.g., ][]{pletsch15, shaifullah16, clark21}, which complicate expanding the ephemerides beyond their validity intervals.